OpenClaw + n8n + ServiceM8: AI Dispatch for UK Trades featured image

 Data ownership100% yoursVendor-hosted

 The savings are dramatic for small businesses.
 If you are already paying for ServiceM8 and self-hosting n8n, the incremental cost of adding AI dispatch is just the LLM API calls, roughly £5/month for a busy team.
 Even if you use n8n Cloud and pay for a VPS, the total stays under £55/month.
 Businesses looking at other ways to cut costs through automation should check our guide to essential automation workflows for trades.
+For the payments side of the pipeline, see our Payaca + Xero + Stripe payment pipeline guide.

 Monthly Cost Breakdown